akhmads/laravel10-starter/README.md

 ## Laravel 10 Starter

-Laravel 10 Starter includes tailwindcss, livewire and several standard features like user login, register and user management.
+Laravel 10 Starter includes tailwindcss, livewire and several standard features like user login, register and user management for your awesome applications.

 ### Stacks